 - Wrongful death lawsuits (if the infant passed away)5

-Parents are also bringing state- and federal court medical malpractice lawsuit claims against hospitals whose NICUs (neonatal intensive care unit) fed their babies Similac.
+Parents are also bringing state- and federal court medical malpractice lawsuit claims against providers and hospitals whose NICUs (neonatal intensive care unit) used Similac to feed the babies in their care.

 5. How much money can I expect?